 hydrologic extremes and Water resources predictions

-Accurate forecasts of water availability help facilitate timely coordinated efforts to mitigate the impact of water shortages and floods on the socio-economic wellbeing.
+Accurate forecasts of water availability help facilitate timely coordinated efforts to mitigate the impact of water shortages and floods on socio-economic wellbeing.